 Featured Researcher - Archive

-Nathan Stegall (Solar Dynamics)
+Nathan Stegall (NREL)

 Nathan Stegall leads the mechanical design of heliostats and parabolic trough collectors for Solar Dynamics LLC.
 He has 9 years of experience in CSP collector development and R&D at Solar Dynamics and previously at Abengoa Solar, and 20 total years of engineering, product design, commercialization, and management experience in multiple industries.
 His current efforts focus on material optimization, optical improvements, design for manufacturing, and assembly automation of Solar Dynamics’ advanced SunLite and SunRing heliostats, and commercial demonstration of the SunBeam large-aperture parabolic trough collector.